Your New Mentor is Closer Than You Think

 On this Page

-Well, I would suggest your mentor is closer than you think.
+Well, your mentor may be closer than you think.

-This article is designed to not only help guide you on your path to finding a mentor but also to give you the mechanism to help unlock a mentoring movement at your organisation.
-Exciting isn’t it!
+In this article, I want to not only to guide you on your path to finding a mentor but also give you ideas on how to spark a mentoring movement within your organisation.
+Exciting, isn’t it?

 The Right Mentor for Right Now

-First things first – let’s purge any ideas you already have around mentoring and start again.
-Having a fresh and open perspective will allow you to think differently about mentoring and help you find the perfect match.
+First things first: let’s set aside any preconceived ideas about mentoring.
+Having a fresh and open perspective will allow you to think differently about what mentoring could look like for you and help you find the right match.

 At Mentorloop, we encourage an outcome-driven approach to mentor matching.
-For the mentee, think specifically about the goal or outcome you are looking to achieve and use that as a starting point.
-It’s about who is the best person to help you get from point A to point B. Then it might be a completely different person to help you on the next milestone.
+As a mentee, think about the specific goal or outcome you’re looking to achieve and use that as your starting point.
+It’s about finding the best person to help you get from point A to point B. And when you move on to point C?
+That might be someone else entirely.

-Using a very specific goal to drive the match is the first step in finding and ensuring a successful mentoring relationship.
+Using your goal to guide the match is the first step in creating a successful and impactful mentoring relationship.

-There is a common belief out there that a mentor is a kind of guardian angel that you just haven’t met yet.
-The reality is, however, that 99 times out of 100 a completely random stranger has absolutely no interest in hearing about your problem.
-It’s a bit like dating – if you were to ring up a stranger and ask them out on a date, high probability the answer will be no. It’s creepy.
-Same goes for approaching a mentor.
-You need to come in a bit warmer.
+There’s a common belief that a mentor is a kind of guardian angel you haven’t met yet.
+The truth is, 99 times out of 100, a complete stranger has no interest in solving your problem.
+Think of it like dating: if you rang up a stranger and asked them out, odds are the answer would be no (and it might even come off as a little creepy).
+The same goes for mentorship.
+It works better if there’s some warmth and familiarity.

-We’ve crossed paths a couple of times and I’ve always admired how you’ve navigated the internal landscape at XYZ Pty Ltd. Recently, I’ve been thinking about my future at XYZ and how can I continue to be an engaged and productive contributor.
-While I’ve enjoyed my time working in the Blue division, I’m really curious about learning more about the Yellow division and how my particular expertise could be transfer across.
+We’ve crossed paths a couple of times, and I’ve always admired how you’ve navigated the internal landscape at XYZ Co.
+Recently, I’ve been reflecting on my future here and how I can continue to contribute meaningfully.
+While I’ve enjoyed my time in the Blue Division, I’m curious about learning more about the Yellow Division and how my skills might transfer across.

 Sue